 Tonic for heart

-It comprises elements that help advance the count and mobility of sperms in impotent men.
+It contains elements that help advance the count and mobility of sperms in impotent men.

-The aphrodisiac-like properties of this are thought to facilitate sexual wellness by enhancing sexual drive and libido.
-However, further research is necessary to derive any conclusions.
+The aphrodisiac-like properties of this spice are thought to improve sexual wellness by increasing sexual drive and libido.

 Protects you from UV rays